😎😱 French celebrities made these spelling mistakes. Don't make the same.

 Here, there are three errors.
 I'll give you a few seconds to find them.

-The first in an Instagram post. *Read the post".
+The first in an Instagram post. *Read the post ".

 I'll give you a few seconds to figure it out.
-The error is in the word "likes", it is not tuned correctly.
+The error is in the word "likes", it's not tuned correctly.
 Again, this is a mistake I see very often on the networks.
 You have to agree the verb with the subject.
 People tend to put an "s" if you put "you".
 But no, it's "likes" with an "e".

-*Post reading*.
+*Read post*.
 There is a mistake here.
 If you write "his" S A. It is a possessive determiner.

 So of course you have to write that, c cedilla a and add the capitalization obviously.